SuperagenticAI/turboagents/docs/index.md

 TurboAgents is designed to stay standalone, but the first full reference integration is now SuperOptiX.

-That integration currently proves:

-- `turboagents-chroma` works as a SuperOptiX retrieval option
-- `turboagents-lancedb` works end to end in the SuperOptiX LanceDB demo
-- `turboagents-surrealdb` works end to end in the SuperOptiX OpenAI Agents and Pydantic AI demos
+That integration currently proves that `turboagents-chroma` works as a SuperOptiX retrieval option, `turboagents-lancedb` works end to end in the LanceDB demo, and `turboagents-surrealdb` works end to end in the OpenAI Agents and Pydantic AI demo paths.

 If you want the end-to-end application story rather than the package-only API, read the SuperOptiX TurboAgents guide after this page.

 ## Included In This Release

-- structured quant payloads with binary serialization
-- Fast Walsh-Hadamard rotation
-- PolarQuant-style angle/radius encoding
-- seeded QJL-style residual sketch
-- synthetic benchmark CLI
-- real Chroma, FAISS, LanceDB, and SurrealDB adapter surfaces
-- pgvector client adapter surface
-- MLX runtime and server wrapper
-- llama.cpp runtime wrapper
-- experimental vLLM runtime wrapper
-- reproducible benchmark harness with checked-in result artifacts
-- minimal Needle-style long-context evaluation harness
+This release includes the quantization core, binary payload serialization, synthetic benchmark CLI, Chroma and FAISS retrieval paths, LanceDB and SurrealDB sidecar adapters, a pgvector client adapter, MLX and llama.cpp runtime wrappers, an experimental vLLM wrapper, the checked-in benchmark harness, and the minimal Needle-style long-context evaluation surface.